projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 #.
 Generate keys(PK/KEK/DB) with key generation tool such as Ubuntu KeyGeneration,
    `PK.der`, `KEK.der` and `db.der` will be enrolled in UEFI BIOS, `db.key` and `db.crt`
    will be used to sign user VM bootloader/kernel.
 #.
-Create a virtual disk to hold `PK.der`, `KEK.der` and `db.der`, then launch user VM with
+Create a virtual disk to hold `PK.der`, `KEK.der` and `db.der`, then launch the User VM with
    this virtual disk which contains the keys for enrollment.
 #.
-Start OVMF in writeback mode to ensure the keys are persistently stored in the OVMF image.
+Start the OVMF in writeback mode to ensure the keys are persistently stored in the OVMF image.
 #.
 Enroll keys in OVMF GUI by following the Secure Boot configuration flow and enable
    secure boot mode.
 #.
 Perform writeback via reset in OVMF.